 We have told the kids that for Christmas we will take them to a hotel and go swimming.
 Their reaction has been somewhere in between ‘I’d rather have ninja turtle toys’ and ‘When can we go?
 Buy me pink goggles’.

 Here are five ways to give your kids gifts without it feeling like you’ve been overrun with toys

-- Make them super sidekicks – Buy/make capes for a fave stuffie and your kid to be super sidekicks
+Buy/make/pay a friend to make matching uniforms/capes for a fave stuffie and your kid to be super sidekicks

 2 thoughts on “5 ways to give your kids gifts without it feeling like you’ve been overrun with toys”

 I love that idea of going to a hotel and swimming.
 My boys think staying in a hotel is SUCH a special treat.
 We’re trying to focus on experiences more since this year has been a year of purging as well.

 Thanks Angela!
 We never did much travelling as kids so I get as excited about it as the kids do 🙂